KonstantinSchubert/pennytoken-spec/details.md

  * token secret
  * identifying information about the content proivder

-should the value of the token or an error if the token is invalid.
+should return the value of the token or an error if the token is invalid.
 This implies that if the same content is `POST`ed twice it will return an error on the second time, becuase the token has been invalideated on the first call.